The Works of Mercy

 Feeding the Hungry and Give Drink to the Thirsty

-St. Luke's provides two meals a day, Monday through Saturday and one meal on Sunday for the public.
+St. Luke's provides two meals a day, Monday through Friday & brunch on Saturday for the public.
 It is not unusual for us to feed 200 people for lunch served at noon and around 300 at our dinner meal, served at 4PM.

 - Sandwich ministry – Good Shepherd: from 8am- 11pm, individuals and families come to Good Shepherd and receive 1 or 2 sandwiches with something else like a piece of fruit and a drink.
 Approximately 30 per day 6 days a week = 9,360 meals per year